Wincie Hughes Arkansas Pumpkin Pie Food

 Steps:

-• Preheat the oven to 350 degrees F. Line the chilled dough with foil and fill with pie weights or dried beans.
-Bake until the edges are golden, 20 to 25 minutes.
-Remove the foil and weights and continue baking until the crust is golden all over, 10 to 15 minutes more.
-Transfer to a wire rack to cool completely.
+• Preheat the oven to 350˚.
+Line the pie crust with parchment paper or foil and fill with pie weights or dried beans.
+Bake until the crust is light brown around the edges, about 25 minutes.
+Remove the parchment and weights and continue baking until the crust is light brown all over, 10 to 15 more minutes.
+Transfer to a rack to cool completely.

 WINCIE HUGHES' ARKANSAS PUMPKIN PIE